RussH-code/Party-room-music-controller/README.md

 3. Use the access token to access the Spotify Web API; Spotify returns requested data such as music library.
 This also gives control to user to pause/skip songs
 4. Access token expires every 1 hour.
 So we need to requests a refreshed access token; Spotify returns a new access token to your app

+<small>Note: Only premium users can access controls (play/pause/skip) through API.
+Regular users won't be able to enjoy these functions.

 For detailed information, check out the documentation on <a href="https://developer.spotify.com/documentation/general/guides/authorization-guide/">Spotify API</a>